Heading from Houston to Galveston for a cruise? You’re not alone.

 For most people, rideshare companies like Uber and Lyft makes the most sense.
 You can request a car when you arrive at the airport, and it’s a fast, easy way to make your way to Galveston.
 It’s also one of your cheapest options unless you are traveling solo.

 Keep in mind that this price is for up to four people in a single car — not per person.
 There are also larger cars available if traveling with a larger group or if you have a lot of luggage.
 Uber and Lyft serve both of the Houston airports and can drop-off/pick-up in Galveston, however, only Lyft has direct access to the cruise terminals at this point.
 Still, you can get dropped off (and picked up) by either service right near the port.

-These rates are higher than many other services by keep in mind that several people can ride for that price.
+These rates are higher than many other services but keep in mind that several people can ride for that price.
 This can make taxi cabs cheaper than some shuttles on a per-person basis.
 As well, you have the flexibility to make stops on the way to the port to pick up any last-minute items you might have forgot.
 You also don’t have to wait for a shuttle to fill up or share your ride with anyone else.

 Cruise Line Transfer Shuttles